dhis2/dhis2-docs/src/commonmark/en/content/user/configure-metadata.md

 assigns a generic name to this level, for example "Level 5".
 You can replace the generic name with a contextual name, for example "Country", "Province", "District" or "Health Facility".
-DHIS2 uses the contextual names anywhere levels are referred to, for example in the **GIS** app.
+DHIS2 uses the contextual names anywhere levels are referred to, for example in the **Maps** app.

 1. Open the **Maintenance** app and click **Organisation unit** \> **Organisation unit level**.